pallavbakshi/file-renamer/README.md

 Sometimes you don't like the renaming and want to revert the changes.
 You can do that by using the `--revert` flag.

 Under the hood, the script creates a dotfile called `.file_renamer.csv` in the folder.
 This file contains the original file names and the renamed file names.
 When you use the `--revert` flag, the script reads this file and reverts the changes.

+## Future Plans
+- If user re-runs the script multiple times, revert loses the original file names.
+Need to fix this.
+- Add auto-renaming feature.
+This will automatically open the file and find a suitable name for the file based on the content of the file.
+This will use LLM (Language Model) to find the most suitable name for the file.
+- Add a feature to ignore some conventions.
+For example, if you don't want to change the case of the file name, you can use the `--ignore_case` flag.